 Indeed, in 2017, Dave achieved the best ever finish for a British skier in a slalom race, finishing in second place at Kitzbühel, behind none other than Hirscher himself.
 Was Hirscher surprised to see this level of success from Ryding?
 He shakes his head.
 “Not really.
 I saw Dave already so many years before training next to my course, his technique is one of the smartest we have on the world cup tour”.
 Then, the words us Brits long to hear, “I’m sure he will take his chance to win a world cup race”.

 However, this may be difficult while Marcel Hirscher is around.
-Whilst he may be toning it down this year, he still believes he can win races and improve on his performances.
+Though he may be toning it down this year, he still believes he can win races and improve on his performances.
 “To get better and better, this should be the plan for everyday.
 Because if I stop thinking that there is an opportunity to get better everyday, then it is better to stop right now.”

 Featured Image Credits: Erich Spiess/ASP/Red Bull Content Pool